 - October 2011, New York: $4,600,000 Settlement: During a Caesarean section at Vassar Brothers Medical Center, a vacuum extractor was used after the physician rotated the infant from a transverse lie to a cephalic lie.
 Within the first day of life, the child was diagnosed with focal seizure activity, including a seizure that lasted almost six minutes.
 He sustained subdural and subarachnoid hematomas and consequently suffers from an ongoing seizure disorder and speech and language delays.
 His parents sued the physicians, their employers, and Vassar Brothers Medical Center for negligence.
 Plaintiffs claimed Defendants were negligent in both the delivery of the baby and the post-delivery care.
 Plaintiffs alleged Defendant Physicians should not have used the vacuum extractor to deliver the child as it caused trauma to his head.
 Plaintiffs also alleged Defendant Vassar Medical Center’s staff wrongly placed the infant in the well-baby nursery.
 Defendants denied liability, claiming all actions were within the standard of care and that any brain injuries were not severe and would have a good recovery.
 The parties agreed to settle before trial for $4,600,000.

 - April 2008, Massachusetts: $2,000,000 Settlement: A 30-year-old woman, pregnant with her first child, was taken by ambulance to a local hospital with a fully dilated cervix.
 During labor, the fetal heart rate decreased, and the woman was urged to push.
 After three hours of pushing the obstetrician advised the woman that a vacuum extraction and forceps would need to be used.
 The woman explained she was afraid of the use of forceps and continued to push for another 45 minutes until the obstetrician returned and performed a delivery using both forceps and vacuum.
 After three attempts to get the baby’s head into the perineum, he was delivered hypotonic and required resuscitation.
-The next day, after a series of seizures, he was transferred to another hospital where both a frontal and subdural hematoma were discovered.
+The next day, after a series of seizures, he was transferred to another hospital where both a frontal and subdural hematoma was discovered.
 He was soon diagnosed with developmental delays.
 The woman sued the obstetrician and his nurse for failing to timely deliver the child.
 The parties agreed to settle before trial for $2,000,000.